MS and Certificate of Advanced Graduate Studies in School Psychology

 "Eastern exudes a positive and warm atmosphere of a smaller University that makes one feel welcome and supported as a student.
 Professors are committed to ensuring that students receive the best education and career preparation possible.
 I have made meaningful and positive relationships during my time here, and I feel confident that when I graduate from Eastern University, I will be fully prepared for a career as a School Psychologist.”

-Distinctives of the MS in School Psychology degree at Eastern University
+Distinctives of the MS and Certificate in Advanced Graduate Studies in School Psychology degree at Eastern University

 - Meets the competency areas established by Pennsylvania Department of Education